Criminal Conviction Discrimination in New York

 Having a criminal record can make it difficult to find employment.
 Many employers assume that once an individual has been convicted of a criminal offense, he/she cannot be trusted to perform job duties.
 This type of discrimination is suffered by many people who have learned from their past mistakes; however, there are several state and federal protections for those with prior convictions facing criminal record discrimination.

-At Mahir S. Nisar, Attorney at Law, we are dedicated to pursuing workplace equality for those who have previously been convicted of a crime.
-Our New York employment litigation lawyers can evaluate your case and determine all of your available legal options to obtain the best results possible.
+At Nisar Law Group, P.C., we are dedicated to pursuing workplace equality for those who have previously been convicted of a crime.
+Our New York employment lawyers can evaluate your case and determine all of your available legal options to obtain the best results possible.

 Criminal conviction discrimination occurs when a worker is denied one or more opportunities because of a past conviction, as well as when a job applicant is not hired because of their criminal record.
 Fortunately, lawmakers at both the state and federal levels have put protections in place to ensure that this type of discrimination does not prevent a person’s ability to obtain employment.